 Computer Science Jobs Without a Degree FAQ

-Computer science skills can be learned online.
-There are hundreds of resources for that purpose.
-However, if you prefer a structured learning environment then you can enroll in a coding bootcamp.
+You can learn computer science on your own through books or online courses, tutorials, and forums.
+Many of the best resources to learn CS online are free.
+If you prefer a structured learning environment, then you can enroll in a coding bootcamp or college course.
 A bootcamp will help you to master in-demand skills within a short time.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.